 Early Life

-Noubar Afeyan was born in Beirut, Lebanon, in 1962, to Armenian parents.
-His family fled the Lebanese Civil War in 1975, immigrating to Canada.
-Afeyan graduated from Loyola High School in Montreal in 1978 and earned a Bachelor of Science degree in chemical engineering from McGill University in 1983.
-His family's experience as immigrants instilled in him a strong work ethic and a drive to contribute to society.
-This perspective shaped his future career and philanthropic endeavors.
+Noubar Afeyan was born to Armenian parents in Beirut, Lebanon, in 1962.
+His family fled the Lebanese Civil War in 1975 and immigrated to Montreal, Canada.
+He graduated from Loyola High School in 1978 and later earned a B.Eng. in chemical engineering from McGill University in 1983.
+He then moved to the US and earned a Ph.D. in biochemical engineering from the Massachusetts Institute of Technology (MIT) in 1987.

 Rise to Success